The skin on our faces may sag or lose elasticity as we age or lose a significant amount of weight.

 We can go over the cost with you during your consultation as well as our payment and financing options.
 We accept cash, checks, and credit cards in addition to offering financing through CareCredit®.

-Grady Core, M.D., F.A.C.S., a board-certified plastic surgeon, offers plastic and reconstructive surgery to people living in and around Birmingham, Mountain Brook, and across the Southeast to look and feel younger.
-Contact Dr. Core’s office today to schedule your consultation!
+Grady Core, M.D., F.A.C.S., a board-certified plastic surgeon, offers plastic and reconstructive surgery to people living in and around Birmingham, Mountain Brook, and across the Southeast.
+If you are ready to look and feel younger, contact Dr. Core’s office today to schedule your consultation.
+You can reach our office at (205) 397-2100!